KidPiano/LeetCode/Problems/0572_Subtree-of-Another-Tree/Explanation.md

 <iframe></iframe>

-Note that typically KMP finds all occurrences of a substring in a string, but I have modified it to return the firstasdfasdf
+Note that typically KMP finds all occurrences of a substring in a string, but I have modified it to return true as soon as it finds one occurrence.

 ### Complexity Analysis
 Let m = number of nodes in s